KPar/HueView/README.md

 # HueView
 An Android library that cycles through the visible light spectrum to recursively change the color of affected views.
+Main goal of this library is to further expand creativity among developers in Android app design.

 <img src="https://github.com/KPar/HueView/raw/master/GIF-171219_225414.gif?raw=true" alt="GIF of HueView Sample" width="40%" height="40%"/>